mbroad1/Module-7-Pewlett-Hackard-Analysis/README.md

 ### 4) There Are Not Many Current Employees Who are in Senior-Ranked Positions
 ![](https://github.com/mbroad1/Module-7-Pewlett-Hackard-Analysis/blob/main/Images/mentorship_eligibility.png)
 - Taking a look at the mentorship eligibility table which contains all of the employees that will not retire in the near future, we see that there is a significantly fewer number of these employees in comparison to the number of employees ready to retire.
-- In order to make sure the company does not lose a significant number of employees all at once, Pewlett-Hackard should consider hiring a significant number of people in the coming months to anticipate the work deficit that will come when many of these retirement eligible employees leave the company.
+- In order to make sure the company does not lose a significant number of employees all at once, Pewlett Hackard should consider hiring a significant number of people in the coming months to anticipate the work deficit that will come when many of these retirement eligible employees leave the company.
 ---
 ## Summary:
 1) **How many roles will need to be filled as the "silver tsunami" begins to make an impact?**